-Our understanding of God’s love is so raw since it is shaped by our culture we were born in and raised, books that we read, music that we listen to, and movies that we watch.
-What we understand as love is only what we are capable of ourselves doing it to others.
-That is utterly inadequate definition of love.
+Our understanding of God’s love is so raw since it is shaped by the culture we were born in and raised in, the books that we read, the music that we listen to, and the movies that we watch.
+What we understand as love is only what we are capable of ourselves doing to others.
+That is an utterly inadequate definition of love.
 Jesus Christ is the embodiment of what love really is.
 God is love, and His love is actualized and demonstrated in the person of Jesus Christ on the Cross in Calvary.
 He is no less than the incarnate Son of God, preexisted with the Father, not made but begotten, the fullness of Deity lives in bodily form.
-Without diminishing his divinity, he voluntarily took a human form to deliver the humanity from the bondage of sin by offering himself as the ultimate sacrifice.
+Without diminishing his divinity, he voluntarily took a human form to deliver humanity from the bondage of sin by offering himself as the ultimate sacrifice.
 For the penalty of sin is death.
-Jesus paid the price by his own blood even when we were still sinners.
+Jesus paid the price with his own blood even when we were still sinners.
 And that is love.

 1 John 4:8

 Today’s excerpt is related to the resurrection of Jesus.
 When you refute the resurrection of Jesus Christ, you also have a burden to explain why the disciples who were hiding with fear for their own lives when Jesus was crucified were changed dramatically all of sudden.
 What made them to come forward with boldness and proclaim that the crucified Jesus had risen from the dead?
 Why were they ready to suffer and die for their faith?
 Read this excerpt: Continue reading Sabbatum Excerpt: Jesus’ Disciples Sincerely Believed Jesus Rose from the Dead and Appeared to Them →